 John, Paul, George & Ringo: The Solo Years 1970-1980 – After the Beatles disbanded one question echoed all over the world: when will the Beatles get back together?
 They never did of course, but the 10-year period following their break up was very eventful and produced such timeless songs as “Imagine”, “My Sweet Lord” and “Band on The Run.”
 With the use of audio and visual content we’ll explore the highs and lows of their music, lawsuits and their relationships with each other.

-In Honor of John Lennon’s 80th Birthday: The Solo Years (1970-1980) – The 10-year period from the Beatles break up in 1970 to John Lennon’s tragic murder in 1980 was a fascinating period of highs and lows for the ex-Beatle.
+John Lennon: The Solo Years (1970-1980) – The 10-year period from the Beatles break up in 1970 to John Lennon’s tragic murder in 1980 was a fascinating period of highs and lows for the ex-Beatle.
 Using performance and interview clips we’ll explore his solo career from his first post-Beatles success “Instant Karma” to his only solo #1 “Whatever Gets You Through The Night” to the final single released in his lifetime “(Just Like) Starting Over.”
 It was an eventful ten years that included his struggle to become an American citizen, his wild “lost weekend” and the quiet househusband years that culminated with the release of his final album Double Fantasy.
 Special attention will be given to “Imagine” perhaps John’s greatest musical gift to the world.

 Lennon v.
 McCartney Solo Careers – John and Paul were the two ex-Beatles most likely to succeed.
 And, succeed they did!
 John’s “Instant Karma” and “Imagine” and Paul’s “Band On The Run” and “Live And Let Die” were huge hits, but there were flops as well.
 Using audio/visual content we’ll review the highs and lows of their post-Beatles careers including their sometimes prickly, sometimes warm relationship with each other.